 On June 12, 2014, the Vulnerable Adult Justice Project will join the world in participating in the 9th annual World Elder Abuse Awareness Day (visit this page to register).
 This full-day event will feature presentations addressing various topics related to elder abuse, neglect, and financial exploitation.
 The event will be held at William Mitchell College of Law in St. Paul, Minnesota.
 Social workers, adult protection professionals, attorneys, law enforcement professionals, health care professionals, and concerned members of the community are encourage to attend this important event.

-If you have questions about the VAJP, media inquiries, or are interested in joining, please contact Iris Freeman at firstname.lastname@example.org or at the Center for Elder Justice and Policy, William Mitchell College of Law, 875 Summit Avenue, St. Paul,
+If you have questions about the VAJP, media inquiries, or are interested in joining, please contact Iris Freeman, Director, VAJP at email@example.com or at the Center for Elder Justice and Policy, William Mitchell College of Law, 875 Summit Avenue, St. Paul, MN 55105-3076.